Retro-Devils/Devils-Box/README.md

 - NOPE.
 Built to work on as many as possible.
 Tested on the following

-  ~  Supreme Ultra------------------Some Tools cause slight issues, other than worked fine.
+  ~  Supreme Ultra------------------Some Tools cause slight issues, other than that worked fine.

   ~ Virtual Man---------------------Some tools cause slight issues, other than that worked fine.